Refined topological recursion revisited -- properties and conjectures: -top recursion and the Nekrasov-Shatashivili limit

 \end{description} Such a quantisation framework is none other than $\sQ$-top quantisation.
 A similar quantisation procedure is discussed in the context of conformal blocks in e.g. \cite{LN21,LN22}.
-When $\widetilde{\cP}^{(\infty)}\neq\varnothing$, one can still characterise the $\sQ$-top quantisation by appropriately adjusting the conditions \textbf{NSQ1} and \textbf{NSQ2}.
+When $\widetilde{\cP}^{(\infty)}\neq\varnothing$, one can still characterise the $\sQ$-top quantisation by appropriately adjusting the conditions {\bf $\bm\sQ$-top1} and {\bf $\bm\sQ$-top2}.

 When $\widetilde{\cP}^{(0)}\neq\varnothing$, then $\omega_{g,1}$ would have poles at $\sigma(\widetilde{\cP}^{(0)})$, hence interpretation of the $\sQ$-top quantisation becomes less straightforward.
 We will report more about this case in relation to the so-called variational formula and the Nekrasov twisted superpotential in a sequel paper.